Proto-cuneiform: Precursors of writing

-Research on the origins of writing in the ancient Near East has identified a set of non-linguistic administrative instruments that it considers to be "precursors" of writing, during so-called "pre-writing" periods ca. 8500-3500 BC, testifying to a broader context of development of information technologies.
+Research on the origins of writing in the ancient Near East has identified a set of non-linguistic administrative instruments that it considers to be "precursors" of writing, during so-called "pre-writing" periods c.
+8500-3500 BC, testifying to a broader context of development of information technologies.

 The oldest by far, possibly as early as the middle to late 9th millennium BC, is a token-based accounting system came into use in various parts of the ancient Near East.
 However, it is unlikely that all the tokens excavated in prehistoric sites were used in accounting practices, since many of them were excavated outside of administrative contexts, especially children's graves.
-But at least some of them seem to be accounting devices, in use as soon as Neolithic periods (for instance at Tell Sabi Abyad) For tokens from the Uruk period (4th millennium BC), the accounting use and the link with the first written tablets seem obvious.
+But at least some of them seem to be accounting devices, in use as soon as Neolithic periods (for instance at Tell Sabi Abyad).
+For tokens from the Uruk period (4th millennium BC), the accounting use and the link with the first written tablets seem obvious.
 Tokens remain in use during later periods of Near Eastern history, up to the first half of the 1st millennium BC.

 The token system was later completed by clay envelopes or bullae, "spherical, hollow, clay balls that contain a certain number of the aforementioned tokens, which were also impressed on the sealed outside surface of the balls."
 Many of them also have seal impressions and numerical marks on their surfaces.
 The oldest date back to the middle of the 4th millennium BC (Uruk phases VI/V), in contexts directly preceding the appearance of writing.
 Their use is again generally interpreted as accounting, since they must serve to accompany the transfer of goods: by breaking the bubble in order to examine its contents, it is verified that no goods were lost during the transfer.
 They also remained in use for several millennia.